msg-DAVID-GmbH/RemoteWorking/01_the_concept_of_remote_working.md

 - employer:
   - only gets the most productive hours
   - in comparison to 9 to 5: employer pays for sitting on chair in a specific time slot
-  - gets the best of the best - worldwide
+  - gets the best of the best - worldwide => opposite of "Let's do remote, it's cheaper!" because great software craftsmen will cost money, regardless of where they are.
   - ("Remote" p.
 31) "Working outside the Box", IBM white paper, 2009: 1,9 billion $ from selling office space + > 1 billion $ less leasing per year
   - chance to keep employees who move due to family reasons
 - employee: